 “We hoped by patching his right eye, it would force the brain to use his left eye,” explained Hollie.
 “The doctor thought it might kick start the left eye in hopes that his vision would improve.”

-Unfortunately, his eye continued to get worse so the West Virginia-based family moved Colton’s treatment to Akron Children’s Vision Center based on a family recommendation.
+Unfortunately, his eye continued to get worse so the West Virginia-based family moved Colton’s treatment to the Vision Center, an Akron Children’s Hospital Center of Excellence, based on a family recommendation.
 They are patients of Dr. Lawhon’s and absolutely adore him and the treatment the kids have received.